 MY KITCHEN DESIGN ‘MISTAKES’

-Ok, so these aren’t exactly mistakes … but they are two (significant) things I would change about my kitchen design!
+Ok, so these aren’t exactly mistakes … but they are two (significant) things I would change about my kitchen design if I were to build again.

-1. HIDDEN PANTRY CABINET DOORS.
 First of all, I love my hidden pantry … however, I would do our pantry cabinet doors differently.
-Our pantry doors are opened and closed probably 20 times a day … so the tall cabinet doors take a beating!
+Our pantry doors are opened and closed probably 20 times a day … so these tall cabinet doors take a beating.

-They’ve held up fairly well after 5.5 years of use, but they aren’t perfectly straight anymore (which annoys me).
-I’m not exactly sure what I would do differently (possible a swinging pantry door?) … just know that I will NOT do tall cabinet pantry doors again!
+They’ve held up fairly well after 8 years of use, but they aren’t perfectly straight anymore (which annoys me).
+I’m not exactly sure what I would do differently (possibly a swinging pantry door?) … all I know is that I will NOT do tall cabinet pantry doors again :).

 SHOP THIS LOOK